masives/sanity-to-wordpress/readme.md

 Schemas are in line with default sanity gatsby starter, which you can create on https://www.sanity.io/create?template=sanity-io%2Fsanity-template-gatsby-blog

-The script downloads posts, authors and categories from wordpress api, maps them to objects in line with schemas in [schemas](./schemas) directory and generates file that can be imported into you sanity database.

 It handles few edge cases:

 - the script will warn you on images being downloaded from google cdn (which cannot be imported using sanity-cli)
 - it handles more than 100 entries per type
-- it allows blacklisting broken/non-existing images
+- it allows blocklisting broken/non-existing images
+- it chunks the resulting bundle into 50 documents size files

 # How to run it